Hitch-22: A Memoir by Christopher Hitchens

 Frank Kermode (1919–2010) was a British critic and literary theorist.
 Born on the Isle of Man, he taught at University College London, Cambridge, Columbia and Harvard.
 Adapted from a series of lectures given at Bryn Mawr College, Kermode’s Sense of An Ending: Studies in the Theory of Fiction remains one of the most influential works of twentieth-century literary criticism.

-Joyce Carol Oates is the author, most recently, of A Book of American Martyrs.
-She is Professor Emerita of Humanities at Princeton and currently a Visiting Professor in the English Department at the University of California, Berkeley.
-(April 2017)
+Joyce Carol Oates is the author, most recently, of the novel A Book of American Martyrs and the story collection Dis mem ber.
+She is currently Distinguished Writer in Residence in the Graduate Program at NYU.
+(September 2017)

 Jonathan Raban’s books include Surveillance, My Holy War, Arabia, Old Glory, Hunting Mister Heartbreak, Bad Land, Passage to Juneau, and Waxwings.
 His most recent book is Driving Home: An American Journey, published in 2011.
 He is the recipient of the National Book Critics Circle Award, the Heinemann Award of the Royal Society of Literature, the PEN/West Creative Nonfiction Award, the Pacific Northwest Booksellers’ Award, and the Governor’s Award of the State of Washington.
 He is a frequent contributor to The New York Review of Books, The Guardian, and The Independent.
 He lives in Seattle.